-Hallowe'en Festivities
+AROUND OUR INSTITUTIONS Hallowe'en Festivities

-- A pumpkin-coloured moon above the trees;

-- A lane of light across the lake below,

-- Where not a ripple marred its face serene;

-- Upon the grass some gems of frost appeared

-- As Night her robe cast o'er the sun's warm glcw

-- And dealt the summer's blooms a final blow.
+A pumpkin-coloured moon above A pamprin-color a moon abo the trees; A lane of light across the lake below, Where not a ripple marred its face serene; Upon the grass some gems of frost appeared As Night her robe cast o'er the sun's warm glcw And dealt the summer's blooms a final blow.

-- Thus did October's splendour pass away
+Thus did October's splendour

-- With undisturbed and frigid dignity,
+pass away With undisturbed and frigid

-- As rose the yellow moon, inscrutable.
+dignity, As rose the yellow moon, inscrutable.

-How different the scene, in sight and sound, Where staff and patients, friend and visitor, Ignored the moon, performed outlandish rites Of mimicry before the numkin heads That gleamed with ghoulish glee across the floor On masquers male and female (less or more).
+How different the scene, in sight and sound, Where staff and patients, friend and visitor, Ignored the moon, performed outlandish rites Of miniery before the pumpkin heads That gleamed with ghoulish glee across the floor On masquers male and female (less or more).

-The Indian brave was there, war-paint and bow Complete, and dutiful squaw attending him; Also a six-foot dame whose flounces flounced Beneath his feet (no, hers!) and had to be Held like a falcon on the "shapely" wrist Of her (no, him!) who wore them.
-Bunny forms Were there, and bridal group, and mandarin Who never read the and wound up with dances (tribal and otherwise), contests and luncheon in the assembly hall, which was gaily decorated for the occasion with cutouts, lighted pumpkins and streamers.
-Medical Superintendent Dr. A. L. Paine was master of ceremonies and awarded prizes for the best costumes.
+The Indian brave was there,

+war-paint and bow Complete, and dutiful squaw

+Complete, and dutiful squaw attending him; Also a six-foot dame whose flounces flounced Beneath his feet (no, hers!) and had to be Held like a falcon on the "shapely" wrist Of her (no, him!) who wore them.
+Bunny forms Were there, and bridal group, and mandarin and mandarin Who never read the who never read the safety-razor ads; Grey-clad policeman, visage grey and grim; And many more in vari-coloured trim.